robotcraft19/robotcraft-model-description/README.md

 - Display the Robot : `roslaunch amazebot-model-description display_robotcraft2019.launch`

-A better look at the robot can be taken with the amazebot-ros-driver package, using the stage_test launch file.
+A better look at the robot can be taken with the amazebot-model-description package, using the stage_test launch file.

 ## Contributors